 Low-threshold investments are a good example.
 We don’t just lower the ‘hurdle’ by offering lower investment amounts; we also make the portfolio as relatable as possible.
 Minimizing the unknown aspects is vital and is doable if you know your customer.

 Services beyond banking

 And this also goes for the new trend regarding marketplaces.
 Banks try to stay top-of-mind by offering more than only financial products and services.
-But avoid offering bus tickets to someone who is working from home or has a company car.
+But avoid offering bus tickets to someone working from home or with a company car.

 It’s more about households’ complexity for telecoms.
 They want to be relevant for every individual by what and how they offer their products and by distinguishing between the various devices used.
 It gets even more complex when considering who the actual decision-maker of the household is.
 This requires a lot of valuable customer data and intelligence.

 The right tech is critical to achieving these use cases.
 Traditional marketing suites tend to fail at this, are mainly focused on execution, and don’t know how to handle data.
 So, new tech solutions, such as a CDP, are needed to manage data.

 Managing customer data is one of the biggest challenges all companies face; that’s why a CDP is designed to solve the typical problems of integration, labeling, and customer data storage.
 Next to that, CDPs allow businesses to have a unified view of all customer data interactions, thus granting more information to develop and execute strategies.